MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb.md

 ### -field UrbControlFeatureRequest

-Defines the format for a command to set or clear USB-defined features on an device, interface, or endpoint.
+Defines the format for a command to set or clear USB-defined features on a device, interface, or endpoint.
 For more information, see <a href="/windows-hardware/drivers/ddi/usb/ns-usb-_urb_control_feature_request">_URB_CONTROL_FEATURE_REQUEST</a>.

 ### -field UrbControlVendorClassRequest